mr-3/mrcube-en-docs/docs/source/user_manual.rst

 Insert Class
     Insert an RDFS class to the position that the mouse is right clicked.
 If one or more RDFS classes are selected, an RDFS class is inserted as the sub classes of the selected classes.
-Connect Mode
-   Change the mode to connect mode from move mode.
-When the mode is connect mode, users can connect classes by dragging and dropping.
-Move Mode
-    Change the mode to move mode from connect mode.
-When the mode is move mode, users can move nodes in the Class editor.
 Transform from Class to RDF
     Transform the selected RDFS classes to RDF resources.
 Transform from Class to Property